Constraining supermassive primordial black holes with magnetically induced gravitational waves: Amplified magnetically induced gravitational waves

-{\bf{Amplified magnetically induced gravitational waves.}} However, up to now, we have not accounted for the turbulent and galactic dynamo or the magnetorotational instability \cite{velikhov1959stability,1960PNAS...46..253C,1991ApJ...376..214B} amplification which will play a significant role after the matter-radiation inequality during the non-linear growth of the matter perturbations.
+However, up to now, we have not accounted for the turbulent and galactic dynamo or the magnetorotational instability \cite{velikhov1959stability,1960PNAS...46..253C,1991ApJ...376..214B} amplification which will play a significant role after matter-radiation equality during the non-linear growth of the matter perturbations.
 These amplification mechanisms can significantly enhance the MF amplitude and at the end the GW signal potentially putting it within the sensitivity bands of current/future GW detectors.
 To account therefore for these effects we introduce the amplification factor $\alpha(k)$ as the ratio between the amplified MF over the non-amplified MF, i.e. \beq \alpha (k) = \frac{B^\mathrm{amplified}(k)}{B^\mathrm{non-amplified}(k)}. \eeq